vinc/vinc.cc/src/bonsai/calendar.html.md

 - Moving
   - Olea europaea: from the greenhouse to outside

-- Stratification
-  - Pinus thunbergii: beginning of the month

 - Propagating
   - Acer buergerianum: beginning of month (from seeds)
   - Acer palmatum: beginning of month (from seeds)
-  - Pinus thunbergii: middle of month (from seeds)
+  - Pinus thunbergii: beginning of month (from seeds)
   - Pseudocydonia sinensis: beginning of month (from seeds)
   - Zelkova Serrata: beginning of month (from seeds)

 ## May

-- Fertilizing
+- Fertilizing: begining of month
-  - Everything except recently repotted trees
+  - Everything except recently repotted trees and decandled pines

 - Treating
   - Everything: [nettle tea](/bonsai/nettle-tea)